 Embracing a wide spectrum of music in style, Caroline KyungA has been writing music that are deeply inspired by natural world.
 Her music is described as 'entirely delicate and lyrical' yet has strong power that grabs audience's attention.
 Her recent style shows using more minimalistic approach to music but still greatly focusing on timbre using a lot of repeating and perpetuating motions.

-Her achievements include being chosen in the Miami (FL) selection for New Music Days, as one of the five candidates to represent USA in the ISCM (International Society for Contemporary Music).
+Winner of 2018 Christine Clark/ Theodore Front Prize of IAWM (International Alliance for Women in Music), her achievements include being chosen in the Miami (FL) selection for New Music Days, as one of the five candidates to represent USA in the ISCM (International Society for Contemporary Music).
 She also received the Excellence in Composition prize for her piece “Sailing to the Deep Blue Sea” for Brass Ensemble at the IBCF (International Brass Chamber Music Festival, KY) and an honorable mention by IAWM (International Alliance for Women in Music) for the Libby Larsen Prize for her piece “Midnight Wind” for Chamber Orchestra.
 Her chamber piece “Forgotten Times: 5 songs on Emily Dickenson’s Poems” earned her a performance selection for the SCI (Society of Composers, INC) national conference at Ball State University (IN).
 Her piece “7 Plagues” for string orchestra was commissioned by Kaeum String Orchestra performed in NY.

 Caroline also received a commission from ‘The 3Beats’ trio, and wrote a variation set on a famous theme of ‘Fur Elise’ by Beethoven which was broadcasted in Morning 8 TV channel in Indianapolis (IN) and was performed again in Summer Camp at DePauw University, IN by Lee Piano Trio.
 She also received a commission from Carmel City (IN) and wrote the opening and finale music of Carmel Festival (IN) in July 2012, which was used in TV and Radio commercials for the city.
 Her piece “Around Us” for String Orchestra was performed in Church of Heavenly Rest in Manhattan NY and NJ in September 2012 which was commissioned by New York Classical Players for the opening season of the calendar.
 "Around Us" was also named as the finalist at the prestigious Respighi Composition Competitions of 2014 season.
 Caroline was also selected as one of the finalists of Sioux Symphony Orchestra as ‘Composer of the Year’ in 2014.
 Caroline won the Donghak Civil War theme song competition in Korea in August, 2014.
 She also was one of the participants of the book 'Hymn for Hymn Vol. II' by BIC Publishing Company having written two pieces for SATB arrangement of two hymns and the book was published in July 2014.